jina-ai/jina/docs/how-to/external-executor.md

 jina executor --uses my-exec.yml --port-in 12345
 ```

-Now that your executor is up and running, we can tap into it just like before, and even use it from two different Flows.
+Now that your Executor is up and running, we can tap into it just like before, and even use it from two different Flows.

 ```python
 from jina import Flow